Plus500 vs Eightcap 2026

 Dive deeper: Best Forex Trading Apps.

-Plus500 vs Eightcap: Both brokers deliver daily market commentary, an economic calendar, and a sentiment tool that shows the share of long vs. short positions.
-Neither provides premium news feeds from Bloomberg, Reuters, or Dow Jones, and both lack Autochartist and TipRanks.
-The key difference is tools: Plus500 includes Trading Central for technical and fundamental insights, while Eightcap offers Acuity Trading’s research, including Signal Centre.
+Comparing market research at Plus500 vs Eightcap: both publish daily market commentary and provide an economic calendar, along with a sentiment tool that shows the ratio of long and short positions.
+Neither broker streams top-tier news from sources like Bloomberg, Reuters, or Dow Jones, and both lack Autochartist and TipRanks.
+The key difference is in third-party analytics: Plus500 includes Trading Central’s technical research, while Eightcap offers Acuity Trading tools such as Signal Centre.
+If you prefer chart-based trade ideas from Trading Central, Plus500 is the better fit; if you want news-derived signals and sentiment overlays from Acuity, Eightcap has the edge.

 | Feature |